braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/managing_templates.md

 To archive multiple templates, select the checkbox next to each template that you want to archive.
 After you've selected multiple templates, click **Archive Selected**.
 You can find your archived templates by selecting **Archived** under **Show** in the template grid.

-![Saved Drop & Drop Email Templates section that shows two selected templates: "Try Premium Template" and "Welcome Template".
+![Saved Drag-And-Drop Email Templates section that shows two selected templates: "Try Premium Template" and "Welcome Template".
 The "Archive Selected" button is highlighted by the user.][11]

 {% alert important %}
 Archiving is not currently available for [link templates]({{site.baseurl}}/user_guide/message_building_by_channel/email/link_templates/#link-templates).